gini55/gini55/README.md

 aside from motosport, im also into some other fandoms and music

-trying very to survive ib rn.
+trying very hard to survive ib rn.

 in bio i have 3 fav drivers but honestly i love them all so pls int, im as sweet as grandma's cookie fr